Sudden Infant Death Syndrome (SIDS)

 • Inability of the baby's body to detect a buildup of carbon dioxide in the blood

-SIDS rates have gone down sharply since doctors began recommending that babies be put on their backs or sides to sleep to reduce the chance of problem.
+SIDS rates have gone down sharply since providers began recommending that babies be put on their backs or sides to sleep to reduce the chance of problem.
 However, SIDS is still a major cause of death in infants under 1 year old.
 Thousands of babies die of SIDS in the United States each year.

 SIDS is most likely to occur between 2 and 4 months of age.
 SIDS affects boys more often than girls.
 Most SIDS deaths occur in the winter.